 - Wide plank hardwood floors add to the warmth

-- Completed in 9 months
+- This luxury home is completed in 9 months

 ”Purchasing a home should be a joy and TriCrest lives up to that expectation in every way imaginable.
 We were immediately impressed with the design choices and quality of the finishes that were chosen for our home.
 Not only does TriCrest build a beautifully designed, high quality home, but they stand by their work and are committed to customer satisfaction, even after the expiration of the warranty period.
 TriCrest is a pleasure to work with and I have recommended them highly whenever the opportunity arises.Homeowner